Authentication for API Tools

 Bearerif the API expectsAuthorization: Bearer <key>.

-The preview at the bottom shows exactly what will be added to each call — e.g. Header: X-Api-Key = ••••••.
+The helper under the prefix field shows the resolved template live, and the preview at the bottom shows exactly what will be added to each call.

 Click Save.